Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Overlooking Key Data Points

-Many test takers read the graph they expect to see rather than the one in front of them.
-This produces errors when the graph includes a break in scale, a note that values are in percentages rather than absolutes, or a qualifier buried in the text description.
-When two graphs or a graph-and-table combination appear, the link between them is always stated in the text.
+Many test takers read the graph they expect to see rather than the graph in front of them.
+This produces errors when the graph includes an unusual data point, a break in scale, a note that values are presented as percentages rather than absolutes, or a particular constraint that’s mentioned in the prompt.
+Active reading — checking axis labels, scale intervals, units, and any text annotations before answering — is the habit that prevents this.

 Time Pressure Errors

-✦ 725 GMAT · IIM Ahmedabad PGPx
+✦ GMAT Focus 675 · IIM Ahmedabad PGPx

-GI questions were my biggest fear going into DI prep.
+“GI questions were my biggest fear going into DI prep.
 I kept misreading axes.
-What fixed it was the 15-second scan habit — axis, units, legend, before anything else.
+What fixed it was the scan-first habit: axes, units, scale intervals, before anything else.
 Once that became automatic, I stopped making reading errors entirely.
-Got every GI question right on my actual test.
+Got every GI question right on my actual test.”

 KS

-Kavya S.
+Kavya Subramaniam

 07 — Practice resources

-Recommended Resources for GI Practice
+Recommended Resources for GMAT GI Practice

 • GMAT Official Starter Kit + Practice Exams 1 and 2 — Two free full-length adaptive tests.
-Treat each as a full timed test day, not casual practice.
+Treat each as a timed test day, not casual practice.

 • GMAT Official Practice Exams 3–6 — Four additional full-length tests for later-stage simulation.

-• CrackVerbal GMAT programmesGMAT online coaching, GMAT Personal Tutoring, and GMAT Fast Track all cover Data Insights with GI worked examples integrated throughout.
+• Crackverbal GMAT programmes: GMAT online coaching, GMAT Personal Tutoring, and GMAT Fast Track all cover Data Insights systematically, with GI worked examples and timed practice integrated into the curriculum.

 08 — Common questions